Skip to content

 MASTG-TECH-0089: Symbolic Execution

 You can find an introduction to binary analysis using binary analysis frameworks in Dynamic Analysis on Android.
-We recommend you to revisit that content and refresh the concepts on this subject.
+We recommend revisiting that content and refreshing your understanding of the concepts in this area.

 For Android, we used Angr's symbolic execution engine to solve a challenge.
-In this section, we will firstly use Unicorn to solve the iOS UnCrackable L1 challenge and then we will revisit the Angr binary analysis framework to analyze the challenge but instead of symbolic execution we will use its concrete execution (or dynamic execution) features.
+In this section, we will first use Unicorn to solve the iOS UnCrackable L1 challenge, and then revisit the Angr binary analysis framework to analyze it.
+Instead of symbolic execution, we will use its concrete execution (or dynamic execution) features.

 Angr

-Angr is a very versatile tool, providing multiple techniques to facilitate binary analysis, while supporting various file formats and hardware instructions sets.
+Angr is a versatile tool that provides multiple techniques to facilitate binary analysis and supports various file formats and hardware instruction sets.

-If we revisit that function, we can see that it involves multiple sub-function calls and interestingly none of these functions have any dependencies on other library calls or system calls.
+If we revisit that function, we can see that it involves multiple sub-function calls, and, interestingly, none of these functions depend on other library or system calls.
 This is a perfect case to use Angr's concrete execution engine.
 Follow the steps below to solve this challenge:

 • Get the ARM64 version of the binary by running lipo -thin arm64 <app_binary> -output uncrackable.arm64 (ARMv7 can be used as well).